If someone you know seems to be experiencing emotional distress, how can you be sure? Would you know how you can help?

 By investing just eight hours in training, you can become certified in recognizing warning signs of persons in distress, conducting assessments for risk of suicide or harm, improving nonjudgmental listening skills, and encouraging appropriate professional help.

 Healthy Bodies Healthy Minds of Washington County is offering three workshops in mental health first aid.
 All sessions are free.
-One focuses on affected adolescents; one on college students and their mental health challenges; and one addresses all adult populations.
+One focuses on affected senior citizens; one on college students and their mental health challenges; and one addresses veterans, military and their families.

 The mental health first aid sessions teach participants about risk and protective factors along with the warning signs of common mental health conditions; how to respond appropriately; and how to stabilize situations until professional assistance, if necessary, is available.